tomer8007/kik-bot-api-unofficial/README.md

 # Kik Bot API #
-The Unofficial Kik Bot API is a Python library developed to automate interactions on [Kik Messenger](https://www.kik.com) that are essentially automated humans.
+The Unofficial Kik Bot API is a Python library developed to automate interactions on [Kik Messenger](https://www.kik.com).

 It's essentially a way to create bots that behave like humans on the platform.
 This library enables your bot to interact with the official Kik app by emulating a real smartphone client.
 It communicates with Kik's servers at `talk1110an.kik.com:5223` over a modified version of the [XMPP](https://xmpp.org/about/technology-overview.html) protocol.